marcellin-me/blog/DESIGN.md

 You write because you want other people to get your point.
 In my case the **point** = **My way of solving a particular challenge**

+### Blogging ideas

+I use the project feature in github to track all things I wanna write about.

 ### Blog structure

 * Description